TheXDS/Vivianne/docs/OldOS.md

 # Vivianne notes on older operating systems
 This article describes some important caveats when trying to run Vivianne on older/unsupported operating systems.
 None of the operating systems described here are officially supported, but I took the time to test and verify the requirements to get Vivianne to an usable state.

 The earliest operating system that Vivianne is technically capable of running in (and, probably not reliably) is _Windows 7_.
-Vista and earlier just don't support the required runtimes.
+Vista and earlier just don't support the required runtimes sadly.

-> IMPORTANT: No Pre-release versions of Windows earlier than Windows 10 are or will ever be supported, so don't get any ideas of trying to run Vivianne in Windows Developer Preview 8102.
+> IMPORTANT: No Pre-release versions of Windows earlier than Windows 10 are or will ever be supported, so don't get any ideas of trying to run Vivianne in Windows Developer Preview 8102 or something silly like Longhorn 4081.
 But if you do, you're on your own.

 ## Windows 10
 > WinSDK 19041 is the minimum officially supported target SDK version for Vivianne.